inrialearninglab/ai4t/docs/O1-Mooc/module-2-what-is-meant-by-ai/2-1-how-to-define-ai/2-1-3-did-you-say-intelligence.en.md

 ---
-title: Did You say Intelligence? description:Raise questioning on AI use in Education
+title: Did You say Intelligence?
+description: Raise questioning on AI use in Education
 ---
 *to be modified*
 _Translated text from the french IAI Mooc._